-While most, if not all, addiction treatment services will be subject to your deductible and coinsurance, commonly there is coverage for the following services depending on your individual policy;
+While most, if not all, addiction treatment services will be subject to your deductible and coinsurance, commonly, there is coverage for the following services depending on your policy with the insurance provider (BCBS):

 - Residential Treatment

 - Partial Hospitalization Programs (PHP)